Senate immigration deal would double number of U.S. border agents

 While the legislation authorizes the beefed-up security programs, it would be up to Congress in the future to appropriate the funding.

-Gaining permanent resident status would take 10 years under the bill, giving the federal government the time to deploy the added border officers and equipment.
+In a telephone interview with Reuters, he expressed fears that adding so many more armed officers would compound problems already being experienced involving fatal shootings on either side of the border.

+"The current force on the U.S.-Mexico border is already excessive.
+What makes matters worse is that there are no checks and balances" on border patrol activities, Ramirez said.

-(Additional reporting by Rachelle Younglai and David Lawder; Editing by Fred Barbash and Bill Trott)
+(Additional reporting by Rachelle Younglai and David Lawder; Editing by Fred Barbash)